 Another fantastic idea is corner toilets.
 However, be aware that moving a toilet around in a bathroom can cost quite a bit.
 You could literally end up flushing cash down the loo!

-If you don’t need to move piping that far to install corner toilet, then it’s worth considering, especially as you’ll have plenty of extra space to use.
+If you don’t need to move piping that far to install corner toilet, then it’s worth considering, especially as you’ll have plenty of additional space to use.

 #6 Create storage with shelves

-Even in the smallest bathroom, there’s still space to install shelves and store items vertically.
+Even in the smallest room, there’s still space to install shelves and store items vertically.
 Adding more shelves is one of the easiest ways to create more bathroom storage.

-As well as installing shelves up a wall, consider adding one above the door.
+Another interesting small bathroom design idea is consider adding a shelf or two above the door.
 This dead space is ideal for reclaiming and can be useful for storing spare towels or toilet rolls.